bionetslab/grn-benchmark/src/dgca-cli-tool/README.md

 ## Reference
 For detailed methodology and application, please refer to:
 McKenzie, A.T., Katsyv, I., Song, WM. et al. DGCA: A comprehensive R package for Differential Gene Correlation Analysis.
 BMC Syst Biol 10, 106 (2016). [https://doi.org/10.1186/s12918-016-0349-1](https://doi.org/10.1186/s12918-016-0349-1).

+## Methodology
+To find a detailed description of the methodology for this project click [Here](downstream_analysis/methodology.md)

 ## Available Commands
 The CLI includes commands for: